tolees/lego/content/B07NRT576H-com.md

 ℹ️:

-- This toy construction set is full of cool play-starters, including a monster truck for kids with rear suspension that’s great for playing out cool stunts and jumps, and a 3-wheel motorcycle toy for car-chasing fun
+- Set in the fictional town of Newbury, where ghosts haunt people and buildings, LEGO Hidden Side playsets let kids play out exciting ghost-hunting adventures that combine physical LEGO models with fully-interactive augmented reality.
-- Introduce youngsters to the exciting world of LEGO Hidden Side: A unique play experience that combines the open creative play of LEGO building toys for kids with an augmented reality app
+- This unique toy features a stunt truck with rear suspension, space for 2 minifigures in the cabin and a rear-mounted toy cannon, plus an awesome 3-wheel motorcycle chopper with space for 2 minifigures.
-- With 428 pieces, this ghost playset for boys and girls aged 8+ can be built together with all other original LEGO toys and LEGO bricks for creative play
+- Build and play with the physical set and then bring it to life as you interact with the set while viewing it through the app.
+El Fuego’s Stunt truck measures over 3” (10cm) high, 3” (10cm) wide and 6” (17cm) long.
-- This El Fuego’s Stunt Truck ghost toy measures over 3” (10cm) high, 3” (10cm) wide and 6” (17cm) long, and is great for combining the two thing kids like the most – digital and physical play
+- Download the LEGO Hidden Side app and point your phone at El Fuego’s Stunt Truck to make it come alive.
+Move the phone around to discover an ever-changing environment hidden around the model.
-- This AR toy for kids includes 4 minifigures: Jack Davids with a smartphone, stuntman El Fuego with a cape, bikers Joey and Dwayne, plus a ghost dog figure for the best high-octane ghost-hunting adventures
+- This El Fuego’s Stunt Truck augmented reality toy includes 4 minifigures: hero Jack Davids and stuntman El Fuego, male biker Dwayne and female biker Joey, plus Davidss ghost dog figure, Spencer, to role-play as ghost catchers in this monster truck toy and in the AR app.

 [🛒 Buy it!!](https://www.amazon.com/dp/B07NRT576H/?tag=tolees-20)